bantat/wdtk/Wikidata-Toolkit/README.md

 Original work located in wdtk-examples directory

+- Purpose: Building an artist graph using the wiki project dataset

+- Components
+* Wiki Artist Matcher
+This class provides functionality for querying and verifying a given musical artist/group in the wiki dataset.
+Produces JSON with object properties which can be used to crossreference music service identifiers to WikiData QID identifiers.

+* Wiki Artist Parser
+This class provides functionality for parsing information from Wikipedia given an artist wiki entity.
+Functions use the EN wiki page for a given entity, and use the Wikipedia API to query specific information from articles and parse the information into string properties stored in JSON.

+* Wiki Artist Network
+Using information drawn from wikipedia, this class constructs a graph representation of artist, genre, category and music label relationships with JGraphT.
+With the graph constructed, this class produces an artist recommendation table based on a graph traversal algorithm starting with a given artist in the dataset.

 Wikidata Toolkit is a Java library for accessing Wikidata and other Wikibase installations.
 It can be used to create bots, to perform data extraction tasks (e.g., convert all data in Wikidata to a new format), and to do large-scale analyses that are too complex for using a simple SPARQL query service.

 Documentation